What does legal expenses insurance mean to you?

 The aim of the legal expenses insurer is to sell its policies and only support cases which are likely to win.
 That makes perfect sense, but the legal expenses insurers do not tell you about are the referral fees they receive from the solicitors to whom the insurer refers your case.
 That is why an insurer will have a panel of solicitors with whom it has a financial deal.
 So when Consumer Focus demand the consumer should be free to choose their solicitor they fail to understand the business model.
 You should be told about the financial deals which sit behind your policy, but without them legal expenses insurance would be much more expensive.

 Consumer Focus identified how many people had this cover, but concluded this will not help those affected by legal aid changes.
-That is because those people are not buying insurance policies with add-ons like legal expenses insurance, and they do not have the money to qualify for expensive bank accounts with bundled extras.
+That is because those people are not buying insurance policies with add-ons like legal expenses insurance and do not have the money to qualify for expensive bank accounts with bundled extras.